-61. Have a quick look up to make sure the halyard is not twisted or inside a shroud.
+61. Have a quick look up to make sure the halyard is not twisted or inside the forestay or a shroud.

-60. Then drop the kite, make sure you do not get it caught on the trolley handles on the way down, they of course won't be there when you are sailing.
+60. Then drop the kite, make sure you do not get it caught on the trolley handles or anything else on the way down, they of course won't be there when you are sailing.

-62. Your cockpit should now look like this ...
+62. Your cockpit hopefully now looks something like this ...